- Itemized Deductions

 If the total amount of all mortgages is more than the fair market value of the home, additional limits apply.
 See Pub.
 936.

-If you paid more interest to the recipient than is shown on Form 1098, see Pub.
-936 to find out if you can deduct the additional interest.
-If you can, attach a statement to your paper return explaining the difference and enter "See attached" to the right of line 10.
+If you paid more interest to the recipient than is shown on Form 1098, show the larger deductible amount on line 10 and explain the difference.
+If you are filing a paper return, explain the difference by attaching a statement to your paper return and printing "See attached" to the right of line 10.

 If you are claiming the mortgage interest credit (for holders of qualified mortgage credit certificates issued by state or local governmental units or agencies), subtract the amount shown on Form 8396, line 3, from the total deductible interest you paid on your home mortgage.
 Enter the result on line 10.

-If you paid home mortgage interest and it wasn't reported to you on Form 1098, report your deductible mortgage interest on line 11.
+If you paid home mortgage interest to a recipient who didn’t provide you a Form 1098, report your deductible mortgage interest on line 11.

-If you and at least one other person (other than your spouse if filing jointly) were liable for and paid interest on the mortgage, and the home mortgage interest paid was reported on the other person's Form 1098, attach a statement to your paper return listing the name and address of that person.
-To the right of line 11, enter "See attached."
+If you and at least one other person (other than your spouse if filing jointly) were liable for and paid interest on the mortgage, and the home mortgage interest paid was reported on the other person’s Form 1098, identify the name and address of the person or persons who received a Form 1098 reporting the interest you paid.
+If you are filing a paper return, identify the person by attaching a statement to your paper return and printing "See attached" to the right of line 11.

 Points are shown on your settlement statement.
 Points you paid only to borrow money are generally deductible over the life of the loan.
 See Pub.
 936 to figure the amount you can deduct.
 Points paid for other purposes, such as for a lender's services, aren't deductible.